-TRUCK DRIVERS (WEST) - That part of the county West of Barrington Road.
+TRUCK DRIVERS (NORTH) - That part of the county in the "neck" area North of Roberts.

-The following list is considered as those days for which holiday rates of wages for work performed apply: New Years Day, Memorial/Decoration Day, Fourth of July, Labor Day, Veterans Day, Thanksgiving Day, Christmas Day.
+The following list is considered as those days for which holiday rates of wages for work performed apply: New Years Day, Memorial/Decoration

+Day, Fourth of July, Labor Day, Veterans Day, Thanksgiving Day, Christmas Day.
 Generally, any of these holidays which fall on a Sunday is celebrated on the following Monday.
 This then makes work performed on that Monday payable at the appropriate overtime rate for holiday pay.
 Common practice in a given local may alter certain days of celebration such as the day after Thanksgiving for Veterans Day.
 If in doubt, please check with IDOL.